 Ham means sun, right, masculine and represents the physical force, the power of action.
 Tham means moon, left, feminine and represents the mental force, the intuition and the inspiration.
 The work of the Hatha aims to harmonise these two aspects of our being so that our power of action is put at the service of our convictions.

-On a more practical level, Yoga is a means of balancing and harmonising the body, mind and soul.
+On a more practical level, Hatha yoga is a means of balancing and harmonising the body, mind and soul.
 Finding a balance within oneself and a unity with the universe.

 In my classes I teach traditional Hatha yoga, which aims to achieve an increase of prana (life force) and a deep inner relaxation.

-So, if you’re ready to become the happiest and healthiest version of yourself, book your spot and join the practice.
-I can’t wait to see your smiling face after this journey.
+So, if you’re ready to embark on the journey of finding harmony and becoming the healthiest version of yourself, book your spot and join the practice.